 Leave some space for the conversation to change directions.
 You don’t have to use every question on your list.
-As long as you’re capturing good info, why not see where things go.
+As long as you’re capturing good information why not see where things go?

 This tip builds on our last point, in that you're trying to avoid running through your discovery questions like items on a list.

-Close.io’s Steli Efti explains how this approach can come back to haunt you in this 2015 video (it’s still relevant, we promise).
-He says asking questions like “how many people are using this solution?” or “what features are you looking for?,” then answering with an “okay, cool.” or “great, we have that” creates an “f***d-up dynamic.”
+Close CRM's Steli Efti explains how this approach can come back to haunt you in this video.
+He says asking questions like “How many people are using this solution?” or “What features are you looking for?” and then answering with an “Okay, cool.” or “Great, we have that” creates a bad dynamic.

-First, it makes the buyer feel like you don’t care–like you’re trying to get through the questions so you can go have lunch or whatever.
-It also doesn’t give you anything to work with if that poor first impression doesn’t derail the deal.
+First, it makes the buyer feel like you don’t care — like you’re trying to get through the questions so you can go have lunch.
+It also doesn’t give you anything to work with if that poor first impression derails the deal.

 Instead, your goal is to get at the heart of the problem — the root cause — and truly gain an understanding of the impact it has on the customer and their business.